dustinpfister/blog_posts/_posts/js-nan.md

 ## 1 - JavaScript NaN basics

 In this section I will just be going over some basics with the NaN number value in native core javaScript.
 So then this section will just focus on how it is possible to end up with a NaN value to begin with, and also certain aspects of the value itself that is a bit odd.
 I will be keeping this examples fairly basic in this section of course, but I still assume that you have at least some background when  it comes to [getting started with javaScript](/2018/11/27/js-getting-started/).
 I also often use this section to bring up various things that you might want to know also before continuing to read the rest of the post.

+### 1.1 - The source code examples here are on github

+The source code examples here can be found on my [Github test vjs](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-nan) repository.
+All the source code for my various other posts on javaScript in general can also be found there.

 ### 1.1 - Some ways to end up with a JavaScript NaN value